PawelNorek/gantt/README.md

 - Some logic of adding/removing tasks must be added.

 If you want to try it steps are:

 - Clone repository
 - Install dependicies (pnpm install) (Use npm, yarn if you want.
 If you are here you know how to use it :).)
 - JSON server must be started first.
 It provides data so app can work without backend at the moment.
 You will find modified scripts included.

+!!!There was a bug as IP for mock data fetch was hard coded in one of components.
+Before you start the projec change IP of your JSON server in settings.js file.
+Replace value for host with whatever is on your end.
+It may be IP (including port) or domain name.

 - Start project itself using pnpm/npm start

 Have fun :)